 Looking back at the history of Terumo, we began as a thermometer manufacturing company but have evolved significantly over the decades.
 We expanded our business portfolio to meet the medical needs of each era.
 In the 1960s, we entered into disposable medical supplies, and in the 1980s, we focused on minimally invasive therapies, including endovascular treatment.
 By the 2000s, through a series of cross-border mergers and acquisitions, we became a truly globalised company.
 At the time, 80 per cent of our revenue came from Japan, but today, it’s the other way around, with 80 per cent coming from overseas markets.

-Our history shows that we could evolve and change ourselves to meet medical needs, which is part of our purpose—advancing medicine and improving the quality of life for patients.
+Our history shows that we could evolve and change ourselves to meet medical needs, which is part of our purpose—advancing healthcare and enhancing patients’ quality of life.
 As we look ahead, the current healthcare environment presents diverse and complex needs.
 Our portfolio of three companies and eight business units will continue to evolve to meet these demands.
 Our new management team, starting in April 2024, is actively seeking new growth opportunities.

 Q2.
 How do you view Japan as an emerging market in healthcare technology, and what can India learn from its progress?